miaomiao440/Mol-Assy/README.md

 # Mol-Assy: A Deep Learning Framework for Conditional-Imbalance-Aware Molecular Pair Prediction

-> Mol-Assy is a deep learning framework designed for molecular pair prediction under **conditional imbalance**, enabling robust modeling in scenarios where standardized benchmarks are lacking, data acquisition is difficult, samples are extremely sparse, and reporting bias is significant.
+Mol-Assy is a deep learning framework designed for molecular pair prediction under **conditional imbalance**, enabling robust modeling in scenarios where standardized benchmarks are lacking, data acquisition is difficult, samples are extremely sparse, and reporting bias is significant.
-> Binary small-molecule co-assembly prediction is presented as a representative application.
+Binary small-molecule co-assembly prediction is presented as a representative application.

 ---

 ## Overview

-### 1. Task Definition
+###Task Definition

 In many molecular pair prediction tasks, the model takes **two molecules** as input and predicts whether they satisfy a specific relationship, interaction, or cooperative behavior.
 Such problems are widely encountered in molecular interaction modeling, combination drug design, and molecular pairing screening.